 “Architecturally, we don’t need that much compute capacity.
 Because we clean up lessons when a user is inactive, we don’t require a huge amount of RAM or a zillion cores,” Matthew says.
 On the other hand, faster core speed definitely moves the needle for the real-time experience that NRE Labs users are looking for.

-Packet’s c1.small config fit the bill perfectly.
-“Packet’s c1.small offers a much faster core speed than any of the VMs we can get with AWS or Google, and as a bonus we’re not paying for hundreds of gigabytes of RAM that we don’t need,” Matthew says.
-“That, along with a strong API and Terraform provider, made building on Packet an easy choice.”
+Equinix’s c1.small config fit the bill perfectly.
+“Equinix’s c1.small offers a much faster core speed than any of the VMs we can get with AWS or Google, and as a bonus we’re not paying for hundreds of gigabytes of RAM that we don’t need,” Matthew says.
+“That, along with a strong API and Terraform provider, made building on Equinix Metal an easy choice.”

 Equinix’s right-sized bare metal solution with no trade-offs on performance proved the perfect fit.